ddaugher/backoffice_docs/source/cli.rst

-The Gigalixir Command-Line Interface
+The BackofficeDocs Command-Line Interface
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-The Gigalixir Command-Line Interface or CLI is a tool you install on your local machine to control Gigalixir.
+The BackofficeDocs Command-Line Interface or CLI is a tool you install on your local machine to control BackofficeDocs.

 .. _`installation`: